Subscribe: RSS Feed | Twitter | Facebook | Email

 “I’m just trying to help people understand what’s going on here,” he said.
 “If that’s critical of the industry, well, let’s put it this way, there’s been a lot to write about.”

-He has provided extensive insights and information to not for profit entities focused on exposing government waste, fraud, and corruption.
+Larry has provided extensive insights and information to not for profit entities focused on exposing government waste, fraud, and corruption.
 Larry has also been called upon and shared his work and findings with the chairman’s office of the House Oversight and Government Reform Committee.
+Larry is a member of the Board of Advisors of the grassroots, anti-corruption effort Represent.Us.

-Larry has spoken at a number of colleges, universities, and seminars on an array of financial topics.
-He is also a member of the Advisor Research Forum and a Council Member of the Gerson Lehrman’s Group network.
+He has spoken at a number of colleges, universities, and seminars on an array of financial topics.

 Larry graduated Cum Laude, Phi Beta Kappa from the College of the Holy Cross in 1983.
 While at Holy Cross, Larry spent a semester in Freiburg, West Germany studying the European Economic Community.

 Away from Wall Street, Larry gives freely of his time to help students from middle school to graduate school.
 He is heavily involved in church and town activities dedicated to youth.
 He chaired the Holy Cross Leadership Council of New York which raises funds for Holy Cross student internships and financial aid.
 He founded and now chairs the Holy Cross Gridiron Leadership Council to support the Crusader football program.
-Additionally, he has regularly taught a class on the capital markets in a summer business program.
+As part of the HCGLC’, Larry formed and launched a formal mentoring program that has led to countless internships and job opportunities for Crusader student-athletes.
+Additionally, he has taught a class on the capital markets in a summer business program.

 You can contact Larry at senseoncents@aol.com